TimPulfer/COMP-5690-R-Code/README.md

 Contact: [Timothy Pulfer](mailto:akrishnamurthy@mtroyal.ca)

-This interactive R Shiny app is maintained by Dr. Ashok Krishnamurthy.
+This interactive R Shiny app is maintained by Timothy Pulfer.
 We welcome questions, insights, and feedback.